Aymanidoukharaz/gestistock/docs/PRDen.md

     *   Full CRUD access to all data entities: Products, Categories, Suppliers, Entry Forms, Exit Forms, Stock Movements, Users.
     *   Can validate and cancel both Entry and Exit Forms.
     *   Can manage user accounts and roles.
-    *   Access to all reports and dashboard features.
+    *   Access to all dashboard features.
 *   **6.2.
 Stock Manager (`magasinier`):**
     *   Read access to Products, Categories, Suppliers, Entry Forms, Exit Forms, Stock Movements.
     *   Can create Entry Forms and Exit Forms.
     *   Can validate Entry Forms and Exit Forms.
     *   Can create Stock Movements (typically as a result of form validation).
-    *   Access to all reports and dashboard features.
+    *   Access to all dashboard features.
     *   No access to User Management.
 Cannot create, edit, or delete Categories or Suppliers.
 Cannot cancel validated forms.

 ## 7. Design and UX Considerations